Flauler/git-automatic-statistics/README.md

 git push
 ```

-3. Save the file as `update_readme.sh` in the same directory as `addREADME.py`.
-4. Make the script executable by running `chmod +x update_readme.sh` from the terminal.
+3. Make the script executable by running `chmod +x update_readme.sh` from the terminal.

 #### Running the Script